Star of India (ship): Home port

-Star of India is docked at the San Diego Maritime Museum, just south of Lindbergh Field (San Diego International Airport), on the west side of North Harbor Drive at approximately Ash Street – all within the Port of San Diego tidelands.
+Star of India is docked at the Maritime Museum of San Diego, just south of San Diego International Airport, on the west side of North Harbor Drive at approximately Ash Street – all within the Port of San Diego tidelands.
 This location is slightly west of downtown San Diego, California.
 The other ships belonging to the Maritime Museum are always docked to the north of Star of India.
 Her nearest neighbour – since 2007 – is HMS Surprise (a.k.a.
 HMS Rose), a replica of a British frigate.

 When she sails, Star of India often remains within sight of the coast of San Diego County, and usually returns to her dock within a day.
 She is sailed by a skilled volunteer crew of Maritime Museum members, who train all year.
 She has become one of the landmark ships in San Diego's harbor.

-In August – September 2009, Star of India was removed from display to a local drydock facility for a required Coast Guard inspection and various maintenance below the waterline, at a cost of approximately $225,000, and 3–4 weeks off display.
+From August to September 2009, Star of India was removed from display to a local drydock facility for a required Coast Guard inspection and various maintenance below the waterline, at a cost of approximately $225,000, and 3–4 weeks off display.

-Her last voyage was on 18 November 2018.
+Her most recent voyage was on November 12, 2023.

-The next time she is scheduled to sail is November 2023, in celebration of her 160th birthday.

 Appearances in media

-The Star of India has appeared in episodes of:
+Star of India has appeared in episodes of: